LumD2000/LumD2000.github.io/projects/project-1.md

 I learned a lot about the git workflow from this project, and it was my first experience collaborating with other engineers to design a solution to a real world problem.

+More information about the project can be found at https://www.hec.org/wp-content/uploads/2021/03/CIMP-2.0.pdf